flowscripter/docs/design/domain-model-concepts.md

 ### Flow Based Runtime

-The core runtime provides a generic flow based processing framework (as well as data stores, registry etc.)
+The core runtime provides a generic flow based processing framework (as well as datastores, registry etc.)

 It supports passing items of data of any payload type (e.g. packet, frame) between operators (e.g. codecs) over any kind of link (e.g. in process, shared memory, UDP).